gammasoft71/Examples_Qt/README.md

 [TreeView](Qt.Widgets/CommonControls/TreeView) shows how to create a three view with QTreeView.

+[TreeWidget](Qt.Widgets/CommonControls/TreeWidget) shows how to create a three widget with QTreeWidget.

 [Widget](Qt.Widgets/CommonControls/ToggleButton) shows how to create a widget with QWidget.

 ## Containers